How To Install WhatsApp++ On iPhone [No Jailbreak Required]

 Step 13: To fix this, launch the Settings.app and head to General > Profile(s) > [name of the developer] and then tap on Trust and then Trust again.
 On some iOS versions, this would be General > Profile(s) & Device Management or General > Device Management.
 Once the certificate is trusted, it should look like this:

 And there you have it.
-Go back to the Home screen and run the WhatsApp++ (shown as WhatsApp2+) app.
+Go back to the Home screen and run the WhatsApp++ (shown as WhatsApp2+ or WhatsApp++ or simply WhatsApp – depending on the version you have installed) app.
 It should now run without any problems.